JoeJoe1313/JoeJoe1313.github.io/content/articles/2025-12-20-edge-functions.md

 # Edge vs. Serverless

-Here is the comparison across four critical dimensions.
+Here we are going to compare four critical dimensions.

 #### Latency & Network Topology